AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

     Write-Output "User '$AccountName' already exists."
 }
 ```
-> Note: The password set here is temporary.
-LAPS will rotate and manage the password automatically after deployment.
+> ℹ️ The script was executed locally on LTP-HLP01 to validate its behavior before deploying it to other devices via Intune (see Step 4).

-### Verification
+### ✅ Verification (Local Execution on HLP01)

 ![LAPS_Admin](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/05_Zero_Trust_%26_Security_Hardening/Screenshots/LAPS_Admin_user.png)